 Divorced or Separated and Income Taxes

-A divorce or separation is a life event that has many tax implications on your 2021 or future tax return.
+A divorce or separation is a life event that has many tax implications on your next tax return.
 Let eFile.com help you with the tax part of a divorce or separation.
 Once you answer a few simple tax questions during the eFile process, we will help you prepare and e-file your tax return using the correct tax forms for your situation.
-Start your 2021 Tax Return on eFile.com now to be ready for the deadline of April 18, 2022.
+Start your 2022 Tax Return on eFile.com to be ready for the deadline of April 18, 2023.

-Be aware that if a divorce agreement was finalized before January 1, 2019, there is no change in the federal income tax treatment of divorce-related payments (e.g. alimony payments).
-Alimony payments still qualify as deductible expense for the alimony payer, if the time-honored list of specific tax-law requirements apply.
-Thus, alimony payments can be written off on the payer’s 2021 1040 IRS Income Tax Return.
+If a divorce agreement was finalized before January 1, 2019, there is no change in the federal income tax treatment of divorce-related payments.
+Alimony payments still qualify as deductible expenses for the alimony payer if the time-honored list of specific tax-law requirements apply.
+Thus, alimony payments can be written off on the payer’s 2022 1040 IRS Income Tax Return.
 As a result, the expense does not need to be itemized.
-The recipient of 2021 alimony payments must list these payments as income on their 2021 Tax Return.
+The recipient of 2022 alimony payments must list these payments as taxable income on their 2022 Tax Return.

 For payments required under divorce or separation instruments that are executed after December 31, 2018, the recent tax law eliminates the deduction for alimony payments.
 Therefore, the payer in this situation cannot claim deductions on those payments on their 2022 Tax Return.
 Recipients of affected alimony payments from agreements finalized after Dec.
 31, 2018 do not have to include them as taxable income on their 2022 Tax Returns.